 “Do not include price and quantity values for parent products.
 Including price and quantity can cause your products to disappear from the catalog.
 Completely describe each child product and all of their variation attributes.
-Follow the recommendations in the Product Page Style Guides for each child product.”
-Read more from Amazon on best practices here.
+Follow the recommendations in the Product Page Style Guides for each child product”.

 Advantages of Using Parent-Child Relationships Between Products

-Using parent-child relationships between products can be an important part of your overall Amazon SEO strategy, as connecting product variations comes with various benefits.
+Using parent-child relationships between products can be an important part of your overall Amazon SEO strategy, as connecting product variations come with various benefits.

 The most obvious benefit of using parent-child relationships between products is improved sales due to more conversions.
 Displaying different options on your Amazon product listings simplifies shopping for your customers and improves the overall customer experience.
 Customers can avoid the burden of searching separately for their preferred color, size, flavor, etc, and clicking in and out of multiple product listings, as all of these options are available to them immediately.
 This simplified and improved experience leads to more conversions.
 Additionally, by connecting your product variations you also enable customers to discover new product options they never knew existed.